-I knew I was on a winner with this granola when I was photographing my first batch on a Saturday morning to post on Instagram.
+I knew I was on a winner with this cinnamon & coconut gluten free granola recipe when I was photographing my first batch on a Saturday morning to post on Instagram.
 My husband was helping me out by pouring hot chocolate sauce over the freshly made granola, stacked in a jar with yoghurt and fruit.
 When I flippantly asked him if he’d like it once we had finished (imagining he would be after his usual toast and vegemite), he exclaimed ‘yes!’ way to quick, and before I knew it was off with the jar in hand.

 Obviously pouring a hot fudgy chocolate sauce over just about anything makes it rather sumptuous.
 However this cinnamon and coconut granola really does stand up on its own, chocolate aside.
 One would think looking at this granola that it had chocolate in it, given its lovely chocolate brown hues.
 The earthy colours however come from the cinnamon and the caramelised coconut sugars.